drmonroe/netherlands-relocation-notes/README.md

 To properly register, there are a few things the applicant needs:

 * Passport (of course)
-* Employment Contract (provided by Cloudreach)
+* Employment Contract (provided by your employer)
 * Rental agreement document
-* Birth certificate (apostilled by the issuing authority - information: https://en.wikipedia.org/wiki/Apostille_Convention )
+* Birth certificate (apostilled by the issuing authority - information on apostilles: https://en.wikipedia.org/wiki/Apostille_Convention )
 * Marriage certificate, if married (also apostilled)

 The applicant will need to check with her or his local US State rules regarding how to have vital documents apostilled.
-Do not neglect this step; Dutch immigration will not grant residency status if your documents have not been authorized.
+Do not neglect this step; Dutch immigration will not grant residency status if your documents have not been authorized by the issuing body.

 * Notice of Decision Letter

 After the applicant has registered with the government and received a BSN (Citizen Service Number - similar in purpose to the American Social Security number) the IND will, at some point, send a notice of decision letter.
 I say, ‘at some point’ because the IND has a legally allowed time allotment of 90 days to make a decision so the letter may arrive at any point during this window.

-Once the letter has arrived (and, like the Acknowledgement of Receipt letter, it will arrive at the Cloudreach BV office on Herengracht), assuming the decision was positive, the next step is to schedule an appointment to record biometrics - fingerprints and an iris scan.
-Like the appointment for registration and receiving a BSN, this can be done either at a Gemeente office (https://www.amsterdam.nl/) or at the In Amsterdam Center (note that the In Amsterdam Center charges a fee).
-Remember to bring your passport.
+Once the letter has arrived (and, like the Acknowledgement of Receipt letter, it will arrive at your company/sponsor office), assuming the decision was positive, the next step is to schedule an appointment to record biometrics - fingerprints and an iris scan.
+Like the appointment for registration and receiving a BSN, this can be done either at a Gemeente office (https://www.amsterdam.nl/) or at the In Amsterdam Center (remember that the In Amsterdam Center charges a fee).
+Do not forget to bring your passport.

-During the appointment, the government agent will place a temporary residence stamp in your passport that will be good for three months (needed if you’re travelling outside of the Netherlands before your official Blue Card (which, remember, is also your residency card) arrives.
+During the appointment, the government agent will place a temporary residence stamp in your passport that will be good for three months (needed if you’re travelling outside of the Netherlands before your official Blue Card (which, recall, is also your residency card) arrives.

 ## 30 Percent Ruling